 - Had reviews that mentioned estate planning and/or probate

-As a local marketer, you need to ensure your clients’ Google My Business listings are 100% optimized for search.
+As a local marketer, you need to ensure your clients’ Google Business Profile listings are 100% optimized for search.
 Whether you educate your customers on how to do this or do it for them, this is a must.

 How are you helping your clients’ businesses to appear in zero-click searches?
 Are you optimizing their website content, product pages & blog posts?
-Are you ensuring their Google My Business listings demonstrate expertise, authoritativeness and trustworthiness?
+Are you ensuring their Google Business Profile listings demonstrate expertise, authoritativeness and trustworthiness?

 I know it’s hard to measure a zero-click search, but it’s possible.
 Take a deep look at tracking zero-click searches and the ROI you can get for your business clients.